David Abidor

-David Abidor (nicknamed "Slabby"; born October 5, 1992) is an American soccer player who currently plays for Chicago House AC in the National Independent Soccer Association.
+David Abidor (nicknamed "Slabby"; born October 5, 1992) is an American soccer player.
 He played college soccer for University of Dayton and Creighton University, and in 2012 was named All-America by Jewish Sports Review.
 He has also played for Dalkurd FF, Tulsa Roughnecks, New York Red Bulls II, FC Haka, Hapoel Petah Tikva, Hapoel Bnei Lod, and the Oakland Roots.
 Abidor played for Team USA at the 2013 Maccabiah Games in Israel, winning a gold medal.

 Early life

 He was born in Northbrook, Illinois, and is Jewish.
 His parents are Boris and Anna Abidor.
 He attended Glenbrook South High School, for which he played soccer.

 Career

 College and amateur

 Abidor played four years of college soccer, three at Dayton University (where he was a business major) from 2011 to 2013, playing in 51 games (47 starts).
 He played in his senior year at Creighton University (where he was a finance major) 2014.

 In 2011 he was a Preseason A-10 All-Rookie Team selection.
 In 2012 he was named All-America by Jewish Sports Review.

 Abidor competed in the Premier Development League with both Jersey Express and IMG Academy Bradenton.